-We are now ready to introduce our methodology to deal with manifolds defined via inequality \emph{constraints} \eqref{eq:constrained}.
-We first propose in \Cref{sec:bsgm}, a Riemannian diffusion model endowed with a metric induced by a log-barrier potential.
+We are now ready to introduce our methodology to deal with manifolds defined via \emph{inequality constraints} (\ref{eq:constrained}).
+In \Cref{sec:bsgm}, we propose a Riemannian diffusion model endowed with a metric induced by a log-barrier potential.
 In \Cref{sec:rbm}, we introduce a \emph{reflected} diffusion model.
-While both models extend classical diffusion models to the inequality constrained settings, they exhibit very different behaviour.
+While both models extend classical diffusion models to inequality-constrained settings, they exhibit very different behaviours.
 We discuss their practical differences in \Cref{sec:diff_methods}.